-Ryan, a Democrat, was the representative for California's 11th congressional district from 1973 to 1978.
+Ryan was the representative for California’s 11th congressional district and was a Democrat.
+He served from 1973 to 1978.

 Ryan is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).